GavrilenkoA/Tm_prediction/README.md

 ![image](https://github.com/GavrilenkoA/Tm_prediction/assets/92908421/3b596bbb-d509-49b2-bbcb-459bedea7206)

-	The majority of proteins in the dataset fall into the second category, characterized by a denaturation temperature ranging from 40 to 	60 degrees.
+	The majority of proteins in the dataset fall into the second category, characterized by a denaturation temperature ranging from 40 to 	65 degrees celsius.

 3. [feature_distribution.ipynb](./process_data/feature_distribution.ipynb): I have computed the distributions of primary and tertiary structure features for proteins based on their ordinal category of denaturation temperature.